Use up broccoli stems – Chorizo pasta with broccoli stem and walnut pesto

 Every time I chop up a head of broccoli, I put the stem in a bag in the freezer.
 I hate throwing them away, as it’s such a waste.
 The stems are almost as nutritious as the florets and they’re really tasty!
 You can slice them thinly in stir fries or curries, or alternatively you can make a twist on pesto with them!

 It’s a great way to reduce food waste and a very quick and easy dinner.
 I used my stems straight from the freezer – what could be simpler?!
-You just need a food processor like this Cuisinart one.
+You just need a food processor.

 – Chorizo, cut into slices and quartered (about 40g per person)